 How does Henry Ford’s approach to Neurosurgery resident research differ?

 Some programs wait until the research year, typically PGY 4 or 5, when the residents don’t have many clinical responsibilities.
 The problem is, that’s never going to happen again.
 It doesn’t help what we’re trying to do, which is to create contributing members of the neurosurgical future.
-And that’s the vision that Dr. Kalkanis has for Henry Ford.

 How have your own experiences informed your mentoring?